In Focus Sessions

 An avid traveller with a penchant for the path less travelled Meredith’s journey has taken her through all walks of life to finally land her in her true calling of events.
 Striving to acquire an intimate knowledge in all things involving creative production, Meredith completed her Master in Creative Production and Arts Management.
 With a love for imaginative challenges and diverse events, Meredith has designed intimate high-end dinners with wine pairings to community festivals for 3000 and award dinners that run to the minute.

 Cyber Security in Events: How to Avoid Becoming the Next Victim of Cyber Criminals

 Website hacks, denial of service attacks, data theft of your registered attendees, attacks from hacktivist groups and state sponsored military organisations – there are many potential cyber security issues that can and should be guarded against in the world of events.
-It doesn’t have to be all technical jargon though – our event oriented cyber security expert will lead you through learnings from previous cyber attacks on events and show you how to secure your online space.
+It doesn’t have to be all technical jargon though – our event oriented cyber security expert will lead you through learnings from previous cyber attacks on events and show you how to avoid becoming the next victim.

 Senior Manager, CSIRT, Salesforce